theystemYT/MCPE-CircularHotbar/README.md

 ### Features:
 - Circular hotbar UI for improved aesthetic and gameplay,
 - Works seamlessly with Minecraft Pocket Edition (MCPE), and is easy to use.
+- You can also move the circular hotbar to your desired location on your screen.

 ### Credits:
 Pack created by [@theystem.](https://www.youtube.com/@theystem)